iEngage/java-sdk/docs/CollaborationApi.md

 <a name="getDiscussionComments"></a>
 # **getDiscussionComments**
-> VerveResponseCommentList getDiscussionComments(discussionId, start, end, loggedInUserId, accessToken, clientToken)
+> VerveResponseCommentList getDiscussionComments(discussionId, start, end, requesterId, clientToken, accessToken)

 Get list of comments on discussion